dtjohnso/dtjohnso.github.com/_posts/2014-05-25-mans-wisdom-vs-gods-wisdom.markdown

 date: 2014-05-25 08:09
 comments: true
 categories: [Preaching, Exegesis, Evangelism]
+description: An excellent sermon on 1 Cor.
+1:18.
 ---

 Every now and then, you hear somebody preach a sermon that really sticks in your memory.
 For me, this happened when I heard [this sermon][sermon] by Brent Cook in chapel at Bob Jones University.
 The message takes 1 Cor.
 1:18 as its foundational text: